dalong0514/readnotes/20200106计算原文/2020097Secrets-of-the-JavaScript-Ninja/2020097Secrets-of-the-JavaScript-Ninja0601.md

 ### 6.3.6 Waiting for a number of promises

 In addition to helping us deal with sequences of interdependent, asynchronous steps, promises significantly reduce the burden of waiting for several independent asynchronous tasks.
-Let’s revisit our example in which we want to, in parallel, gather information about the ninjas at our disposal, the intricacies of the plan, and the map of the location where the plan will be set in motion.
+Let's revisit our example in which we want to, in parallel, gather information about the ninjas at our disposal, the intricacies of the plan, and the map of the location where the plan will be set in motion.
 With promises, this is as simple as shown in the following listing.

 Listing 6.17 Waiting for a number of promises with Promise.all

-As you can see, we don’t have to care about the order in which tasks are executed, and whether some of them have finished, while others didn’t.
+As you can see, we don't have to care about the order in which tasks are executed, and whether some of them have finished, while others didn't.
 We state that we want to wait for a number of promises by using the built-in Promise.all method.
 This method takes in an array of promises and creates a new promise that successfully resolves when all passed-in promises resolve, and rejects if even one of the promises fails.
 The succeed callback receives an array of succeed values, one for each of the passed-in promises, in order.
 Take a minute to appreciate the elegance of code that processes multiple parallel asynchronous tasks with promises.

 The Promise.all method waits for all promises in a list.
 But at times we have numerous promises, but we care only about the first one that succeeds (or fails).
 Meet the Promise.race method.